Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Additionally, breaking large projects down into bite-size chunks can help you stay motivated and engaged.

-Each time you finish one of your mini-projects, you get a nice boost of dopamine, a brain chemical associated with productivity and motivation.
+Each time you finish one of your mini-projects, you get a boost of dopamine, a brain chemical associated with productivity and motivation.

 Other surprisingly simple, but proven, ways to increase focus when you’re bored include: